-Typical security goals of Confidentiality, Integrity and Availability (CIA) also apply to IoT.
-However, the IoT has many restrictions and limitations in terms of the components and devices, computational and power resources, and even the heterogonous and ubiquitous nature of IoT that introduce additional concerns.
+The same basic security goals of Confidentiality, Integrity and Availability that should be present for all communications using computers and networks are required to ensure the security of IoT.
+However, the IoT has many constraints and limitations in terms of the components and devices, computational and power resources, and even the heterogonous and ubiquitous nature of IoT that introduce additional concerns to be addressed with respect to establishing security.
 This section consists of two parts: the general security features that the IoT must have, and the security issues specific to each layer of the IoT.

-A. The Security Features of IoT
+3.1.
+The General Security Features of IoT

 The security challenges of IoT can be broadly divided into two classes; Technological challenges and Security challenges [5].
 The technological challenges arise due to the heterogeneous and ubiquitous nature of IoT devices, while the security challenges are related to the principles and functionalities that should be enforced to achieve a secure network.
+Table 1 shows some representative examples of challenges in both classes.

-Technological challenges are typically related to wireless technologies, scalability, energy, and distributed nature, while security challenges require the ability to ensure security by authentication, confidentiality, end-to-end security, integrity etc. Security should be enforced in IoT throughout the development and operational lifecycle of all IoT devices and hubs [4].
-There are different mechanisms to ensure security including:
+Security should be enforced in IoT throughout the development and operational lifecycle of all IoT devices and hubs [4].
+There are different mechanisms to ensure security, some of which are given below: